128technology/docs/docs/config_command_guide.md

 A value from a set of predefined names.

 Options:
-generic        Default service handling. dhcp-relay     Act as a DHCP relay. dns-proxy      Act as a DNS Proxy. ftp-control    Handle FTP control traffic on this service.
-Pinholes for data flows will be established based on passive mode exchanges detected on the control flows. ftp-data       Pinhole service for FTP data flows.
-Must be paired with an FTP control service to be effective. template       Template service for hierarchical services.
+- generic: Default service handling.
+- dhcp-relay: Act as a DHCP relay.
+- dns-proxy: Act as a DNS Proxy.
+- ftp-control: Handle FTP control traffic on this service.
+Pinholes for data flows will be established based on passive mode exchanges detected on the control flows.
+- ftp-data: Pinhole service for FTP data flows.
+Must be paired with an FTP control service to be effective.
+- template: Template service for hierarchical services.

 ## `configure authority service applies-to`